chaplyk/carrotproxy-docs/pages/02.faq/default.md

 No, we do not ask for payment details when you sign up for a service.

 Moreover, we do not charge you when purchased service ends.
-You have to confirm renewal each month.
+You have to purchase renewal each month.

 **Performance**